xaviermerino/CMITech-BMT-20/README.md

 From the directory containing the `Dockerfile`, the `BMT20` SDK folder, and `entrypoint.sh`, run:

-> Note: The directory named BMT20 is the SDK folder originally named Ubuntu18.04_Desktop_x64_EMX&BMT_SDK_V1.4.0.
+> Note: The directory named `BMT20` is the SDK folder originally named `Ubuntu18.04_Desktop_x64_EMX&BMT_SDK_V1.4.0`.
 Renamed for simplicity.
-It should be included in the root of the project.
+It should be included in the root of the project when building.

 ```bash